chainsawriot/pcfe/chap1.md

 ### Text stream modification (usually with REGEX)

-Which last name of president has the most number of inaugural address?
+Which last name of president has the most number of inaugural addresses?

 ```{sh}
 echo 'HKOSCON2016'